Things to do in West Cornwall

 Goldolphin House – restored Tudor/Stuart house Check the opening hours of the house because it is also used as a holiday let!

 Geevor Tin Mine – excellent tour around this mine, including underground!
 Good café with wonderful views

 St Austell Brewery Tour – one for the adults and children 8 and over – but there are some steep staircases and wet floors so not ideal for everyone.
 Best to book ahead and also book lunch in the Hicks Bar – lunches are cooked on the premises and very popular

 Savoy Cinema – Causewayhead, Penzance, 01736 363330

-Art Galleries – there are so many interesting ones in the area – in Sennen, St Just, St. Ives and Marazion.
+Art Galleries – there are so many interesting ones in the area including Kurt Jackson in St. Just, others in Sennen Cove, St. Ives and Marazion.
 Have a walk around and you will come across them

 Surfing – Surfing lessons can be arranged at Sennen Cove

 Beaches – Some fantastic beaches within walking distance including Sennen Cove, Nanjizel, Gwenver, Porthchapel and Porthcurno

 Art Courses at Newlyn Art School – Inspiring art courses in painting, drawing, sculpture, pottery and printmaking taught by many of the best known artists working in Cornwall today